Spectroscopy and Decay Properties of Excited Charmonium States: Decay property analysis of charmonia

 \section{Decay property analysis of charmonia}

-In this section, we will analyze the decay behaviors of $S$-wave, $P$-wave, and $D$-wave charmonium mesons.
-We present the predicted widths of their two-body strong decays, annihilation decays, and hadronic transitions, using the QPC model, the Van Royen-Weisskopf formula with QCD corrections and the Kuang-Yan model, respectively.
+In this section, we will analyze the decay behaviors of $S$, $P$, and $D$-wave charmonium mesons.
+We present the predicted widths of their two-body strong decays, annihilation decays, and hadronic transitions, using the quark-pair creation model (QPC model, also known as $^{3}P_{0}$ model) , the Van Royen-Weisskopf formula with QCD corrections, and the Kuang-Yan model, respectively.
 A detailed description of these models and formulas can be found in Appendix~\ref{sec5}.